napframework/nap-docs/app/manual/01_gettingstarted.md

 }
 ```

 The most important module here is `naprotatingcube`.
 This is your *application module*, located inside the `apps/rotatingcube/module` directory.
-This module contains `resources` and `components` that you create specifically for this project.
+This directory contains the source-code of `resources` and `components` specific to your project.

 Read the [Project Management](@ref project_management) documentation to learn more about managing NAP applications and modules.